collective/collective.easytemplate/collective/easytemplate/README.txt

 Use content type "Templated Document" whenever you want to use template tags in Kupu content.

+Use content rule action "Templated email" whenever you want to use template tags in workflow transition emails.

 If you get errors in your template code, you can toggle on "Catch errors" on Template schemata and view detailed exception tracebacks in Zope log.